 Punchy wine list and expanded, clearly defined sake selection

 Mei Ume is a chic Oriental mosaic of a restaurant, bar and private dining room, with a learned drinks selection.

-Food and drinks matching can be problematic when sharing dishes, family-style, Konetzki realises.
+Food and drinks matching can be problematic when sharing dishes, family-style, from two noble cuisines, Konetzki realises.
 “Sushi is a celebration and elevation of a raw product, while Cantonese is about how many things can you put into a dish while still achieving harmony,” he observes.
 “People drink very differently at Mei Ume compared to how they might next-door at La Dame de Pic.
 Whatever you choose to do, you’re always right and a bit wrong, because the food has so many aspects to it.”